khaleej-vacc/documentation-site/docs/General Operating Procedures/Bahrain International Airport/04-tower.md

 ## 3.1 Runway Selection
 At **Bahrain International Airport (OBBI)**, the preferential runway is 30R for departure and arrival which may be utilised with a tailwind of up to 5kts.
 If the tailwind component is greater than 5kts then runway 12L should be used for arrivals and departures.

-!!! tip "References to Use"
+!!! tip "References to use!"
     - You can always refernece real world sources!
 However, this should NEVER become a reliance.

     - All Controllers should bare the ability to read weather and make an assessment on what the active runway in use should be.